matthewroach/Almanac/readme.md

 **homeCount**

-This tells the system how many article to display on the homepage of you site, if you put a number higher than the amount of articles you have in your system it will only render the ones that are avialble.
+This tells the system how many articles to display on the homepage of you site, if you put a number higher than the amount of articles you have in your system it will only render the ones that are avialble.

 **pageFolder**